mantl/mantl/roles/docker/README.rst

 Docker Hub also supports storing private images.

 One must configure credentials in order to use private repositories.
-This is done with the security-setup script, run it with the flag ``--use-private-docker-hub=true``.
+This is done with the security-setup script, run it with the flag ``--use-private-docker-registry=true``.
 It will then ask you for username, password and e-mail address for the registry user.
 You can also specify a custom URL for an in-house Docker registry, or omit it, in which case it will default to the official registry, https://index.docker.io/v1/.